MSmithDev/HaasCommand/README.md

 You can turn on/off Option stop by clicking the "Option Stop" button

 ## Disclamer
 This software is experimental and still in development.
 Use with caution.
+Only use with NGC Controls.